PhiLFitters/kafe2/doc/src/parts/installation.rst

 ---------------------------

-*iminuit* is a Python wrapper for the Minuit minimizer which is independent of ROOT.
-This minimizer can be used instead of ROOT.
+*iminuit* is a Python wrapper for the Minuit minimizer which is independent of *ROOT*.
+This minimizer can be used instead of *ROOT*.

 To install the *iminuit* package for Python, the `Pip installer
 <http://www.pip-installer.org/>`_ is recommended: